A Brief History

 Much of the conflict centered on Cresap, an obvious opportunist that engaged in bullying and thuggery among the settlers, using ruffians as his gang and rewarding them with land.

 So how did the war become known as the Conojocular War?
-This name came from the Conejohela Valley (of course!) where the disputed land were.
+This name came from the Conejohela Valley (of course!) where the disputed lands were.

 Your readership is much appreciated!